karinpatenge/events/2024/APEX World/Spatial/apex/apps/README.md

 The data used as layers on the Map Backgrounds can be installed with the [Sample Map Application](https://github.com/oracle/apex/tree/23.2/sample-apps/sample-maps).

-The random point data set for the Netherlands used with Vector Tile Layers is generated using [this SQL script](./create_sample_point_data.sql) you need to run in APEX SQL Workshop.

 The usage of DATAVIZ Vector Tiles is free with Oracle APEX or [Oracle Spatial Studio](https://www.oracle.com/database/technologies/spatial-studio/get-started.html).

+The creation and deletion of the random point data set for the Netherlands, that is displayed on Vector Tile Layers, is done via supporting objects during the application installation rsp. de-installation.
+Therefore, you do not need to run the two SQL scripts, contained in this folder, separately.